Annibor/flowfocus-daily-planner/README.md

 - I've used Visual Studio Code to write the code.
 - I've used Git to load and push my code to Github and for version control.
 - I've used GitHub for repository management.
-- I've used Squoosh.app to compromize all images.
+- I've used Code Pen to test and change my code, without ruining the actual project.
 - I've used preinstalled app called "Prevew" to edit the sizes of the photos.
 - I've used Coolors.co to find a color palette for the website.
 - I've also used Coolors.co to contrast check text colors and background colors.